 The employee’s acts must occur during their time with the company, and all claims must prove that the employee’s actions took place during their employment with the company.
 You, as an employer, are liable for a range of actions of your employees, including:

 And several other actions.
 Third parties may also fall under this spectrum if they are deemed under the control of the employer.
 As an employer you must:

 - Properly train employees

 - Provide guidelines and policies to protect against vicarious liability

 You can provide training for discrimination, bullying, harassment and other actions which may be deemed vicarious liability.

 2. Premises Liability: Injuries Occurring on Your Business’ Property

-Premises liability is when a person, a customer or employee, is injured on your business’s premises.
+Premises liability is when a person, a customer, or employee, is injured on your business’s premises.
 Property owners are held liable for injuries and accidents on their property.
-There is a legal responsibility of the business owner to protect patrons and employees against injury.
+The business owner’s legal responsibility is to protect patrons and employees against injury.

 But this may vary depending on the status of the injured party.

-A trespasser who is injured while trying to rob a warehouse would be held at a different status than an employee who had a roof tile fall on him or her.
-If a person is invited on the property, that is, they are on the property for a business purpose and become injured, you may be held liable.
+A trespasser injured while trying to rob a warehouse would be held at a different status than an employee who had a roof tile fall on him or her.
+However, if a person is invited on the property, that is, they are on the property for a business purpose and become injured, you may be held liable.